brainvisa/morphologist/doc/sphinx/user/index.rst

 Running
 -------

 Process several or all subjects.
-Run in parallel using :somaworkflow:`Soma-Workflow <index.html>`.
+Run in parallel using `Soma-Workflow <http://brainvisa.info/soma/soma-workflow/index.html>`_.
 Results appear in the display window at the time they are available.